 There are also different techniques that the surgeon may use which include the following:

+This is a permanent method of chin enhancement.
+The surgeon creates a small incision underneath the chin and inserts an implant made from either silicone, Porex or Gore-Tex.
 Silicone implants are the easiest to remove if required, but also carry a higher risk of movement or buckling as they are less porous than the other types.

-You can see some examples of silicone chin implants in the photo below.
+Here are some examples of silicone chin implants in the photo below.

 Despite this, silicone remains the commonest type of implant used for chin enhancement because it is robust and well established.